sauloal/raspbian-boot-setup/README.md

 3. /boot is a FAT file system so that *any* OS can edit it.

-# Included
+# Examples Included

-- /etc/networks/interfaces for wifi and cable
+- /etc/networks/interfaces for wifi and cable     - if exists under /file
-- /etc/resolve.conf for DNS (google and open dns)
+- /etc/resolve.conf for DNS (google and open dns) - if exists under /file
-- begin of attach_volume.py script to auto mount usb in desired folder
+- ~/pi/.ssh/id_rsa and ~/pi/.ssh/known_hosts      - if exists under /file
-- copies id_rsa and known_hosts if exists
+- prelimirary attach_devices.py script to auto mount usb and binding desired folders

 #### Here are some examples of things you might do...